brunoluiz/go-lab/docs/golang-guidelines.md

 ## Testing

-- Table-driven tests must be used whenever possible
+- Table-driven tests must always be used.
+  - Create a `prepare` and `assert` methods for all scenarios to keep a common structure
 - Tests must be done so they can run using `t.Parallel()`, with exception to integration tests which should be on best-effort basis

+## Observability

 ## Service structure